 What kind of goats are there?

 We have two breeds of miniature goats that participate in the Goat Yoga classes: Nigerian Dwarf Goats and Miniature Silky Fainting Goats.
-We also have a few other goats who are part of the farm, but don’t participate in the classes.
+We also have several other goat breeds who are often part of our farm visits and tours, but don’t participate in the classes.

 Are there only baby goats?